 The Southwest Rapid Rewards Priority card is by far the best value for a frequent Southwest flyer, thanks to its $75 travel credit and 7,500-point annual bonus.

 Southwest points value

 Rapid Rewards points – while more valuable than the average credit card point, fall in the middle of the pack for airline rewards programs.
-While Southwest offers more value than some competitors, including JetBlue and United MileagePlus, it’s also far outmatched by a few airlines, including British Airways and American Airlines.
+While Southwest offers more value than some competitors, including JetBlue and United MileagePlus, it’s also outmatched by a few airlines, including Delta and American Airlines.
 We value Southwest points at approximately 1.6 cents per point:

 See Related: Best ways to redeem Southwest points, Which Southwest credit card is best for you?, Best ways to earn Southwest points, Southwest Airlines partners, Southwest A-List status, Booking a rewards flight with Southwest, How to get the Southwest Companion Pass, Rapid Rewards Shopping guide

 Why we value Southwest points less than some airline currencies

 Southwest offers some advantages over these programs, however, in terms of flexibility and simplicity – you don’t have to navigate a complicated rewards chart to figure out how to redeem your points and you don’t have to deal with limited awards seats.
 As long as there are seats are available, you can use your points to pay for a seat.

 Not to mention, Rapid Rewards points are still very valuable, especially if you redeem them for Wanna Get Away fares.

 Since Wanna Get Away fares are by far the best deal on Southwest, we’ve used them to set the value of Southwest points at 1.6 cents per point.
 As you can see from our chart below, the other fare options on Southwest (Anytime and Business Select) don’t offer as much as value: